-3.4 Time Setting Tab
+4.4 Time Settings Tab

-The time Settings tabs, allows the user to configure the following:
+The time Settings tab, picture 5, allows the user to configure the following parameters:

-1. Action Duration: The higher this value, the longer the execution of actions will take.
+- 1. Action Duration: The higher this value, the longer the execution of actions will take.
 Mouse movements and typing become slower, so that it is easier to follow what TESTAR is doing.
-This can be useful during Replay-Mode, in order to replay a recorded sequence with less speed to better understand a fault.

-- 2. Time to wait after execution of an action: This is the time that TESTAR pauses after having executed an action in Generation-Mode.
+This can be useful during Replay-Mode, in order to replay a recorded sequence with less speed to better understand a fault. - 2.
+Action Wait Time: Or time to wait after execution of an action.
+This is the time that TESTAR pauses after having executed an action in Generation-Mode.
 Sometimes it can make sense to give the GUI of the SUT more time to react, before executing the next action.
-If this value is set to a value > 0, it can greatly enhance reproducibility of sequences at the expense of longer testing times (a value within 1 and 10 is recommended). - 3.
-SUT startup time: This is the time that TESTAR waits for the SUT to load.
+If this value is set to a value greater than 0, it can greatly enhance reproducibility of sequences at the expense of longer testing times (a value within 1 and 10 is recommended).

+- 3. SUT startup time: This is the time that TESTAR waits for the SUT to load.
 Large and complex SUTs might need more time than small ones.
 Only after this time has expired, TESTAR will start sequence generation.
-To calculate this value you can start your SUT to find out how long it takes to boot. - 4.
-Maximum test time (seconds): TESTAR will cease to generate any sequences after this time has elapsed.
+To calculate this value you can start your SUT to find out how long it takes to boot.
+We recommended closing and re-runing the SUT for a more precise startup time identification (due to application catching into memory). - 4.
+Maximum test time(seconds): TESTAR will cease to generate any sequences after this time has elapsed.
 This is useful for specifying a test time out, e.g. "1 hour", "one day", "one week". - 5.
 Use Recorded Action Timing during Replay: This option only affects Replay-Mode.
 If checked, TESTAR will use the action duration and action wait time that was used during sequence generation.
 If you uncheck the option, you can specify your own values.